samuelweiler/bulk-rr/README.md

 2. The BULK Resource Record

-   The BULK resource record consists of details which enable a DNS nameserver to generate RRs of other types based upon query received and patterns provided.
-Unless otherwise stated the letters used in hexadecimal numbers (a-f) MUST be case insensitive and are assumed to be lowercase.
-All examples in this document using hexadecimal are provided in lowercase.
+   The BULK resource record enables an authoritative nameserver to generate RRs for other types based upon the query received.

-   The Type value for the BULK RR type is XX.
+   The Type value for the BULK RR type is TBD.

-   The BULK RR is class independent.
+   The BULK RR is class-independent.

-   The BULK RR has no special TTL requirements but some security guidelines are offered in a later section.

 2.1.
-BULK OPTIONAL Hidden Wildcards

-   The BULK RR extends current wildcard substitution logic as defined in [RFC1034] by allowing a single hyphen "-" in the leftmost label to represent the intent of leveraging a modified wildcard matching mechanism.
-If this condition exists wildcard logic SHALL be used for generated replacement records but not for the BULK resource records themselves.
-This will become clearer in the "BULK Replacement" section of this document.
-If an asterisk "*" (the standard wildcard character) is used default wildcard behavior MUST be used.

-2.2.
 BULK RDATA Wire Format

-   The RDATA for a BULK RR consists of a 2 octet Match Type Field, a Domain Name Pattern Field and a Replacement Pattern Field.
+   The RDATA for a BULK RR is as follows:

                         1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2 3 3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1